Selling a house

 Anyone selling a home has to provide potential buyers with an energy performance certificate (EPC) for the property.
 An EPC gives information about the energy efficiency of a property from A to G - A being the most efficient, G the least efficient.

 EPCs are conducted by accredited domestic energy assessors.
-You can arrange for an EPC to be done through your estate agent - although you can usually get it done more cheaply if you arrange one independently.
+You can arrange for an EPC to be done through your estate agent, although you can usually get it done more cheaply if you arrange one independently.
 You can expect to pay somewhere between £50 and £120 for an EPC - but they're valid for 10 years, so if you bought your home less than a decade ago you may be able to use the existing one and save yourself some cash.

 You'll need to hire a solicitor or licensed conveyancer to deal with the legal aspects of selling your property.
-This is known as conveyancing.
-They either charge you a flat fee or a percentage of the value of the property.
+They'll either charge you a flat fee or a percentage of the value of the property.

 You can expect to pay anywhere between £500 and £1,500 for sales conveyancing, depending on how complex the transaction is.
 If you’re also buying a property, the same solicitor can usually deal with that transaction as well, in which case you can negotiate fees accordingly.

 - Which? has teamed up with a conveyancing partner to offer a no-move, no-fee service.
 Find out about Which?
 Conveyancing.